AeshEmi1/searxng-secure/_sources/admin/installation-searxng.rst.txt

    :end-before: END check searxng installation

 If everything works fine, hit ``[CTRL-C]`` to stop the *webapp* and disable the debug option in ``settings.yml``.
-You can now exit SearXNG user bash session (enter exit command twice).
-At this point SearXNG is not demonized; uwsgi allows this.
+You can now exit SearXNG-SE user bash session (enter exit command twice).
+At this point SearXNG-SE is not demonized; uwsgi allows this.